Information for Medicare Fee-For-Service beneficiaries whose provider is participating in the Accountable Care Coalition of Georgia

-Your doctor has chosen to participate in a Medicare Shared Savings Program Accountable Care Organization (ACO).
-An ACO is a group of doctors, hospitals, and other health care providers who come together voluntarily to coordinate high quality care for Medicare patients, like you, to better meet your individual needs and preferences.
+Your provider has chosen to participate in a Medicare Shared Savings Program Accountable Care Organization (ACO).
+An ACO is a group of doctors, hospitals, and other health care providers who come together voluntarily to coordinate high quality care for Medicare patients, like yourself, to better meet your individual needs and preferences.

 Your Primary Care Physician may continue to recommend that you see particular doctors for your specific health needs, but it's always your choice of what doctors you use or hospitals you visit.